alexgoodell/antibiogram/README.md

 A simple antibiotic sensitivity chart.
 This version is aimed at senior medical student / early residents, but is hopefully helpful to a variety of people.
 Please contribute (especially if you find errors!).

+Featured in the 2019 edition of [TrueLearn's](http://truelearn.com) general surgery question bank.

 Also [uploaded to wikipedia](https://commons.wikimedia.org/wiki/File:Antibiotics_coverage_diagram.jpg) for use in relevant [articles](https://en.wikipedia.org/wiki/Broad-spectrum_antibiotic).

 ![antibiotic sensitivity chart](/antibiogram.jpg)